 First, a little about "escrow".
-When you're closing on your new house, an escrow agent is used to insure the process will close appropriately and in a certain amount of time.
-A home is said to be in escrow when in the closing transaction, payment is secured by a third party on behalf of two parties when the transaction is taking place.
-An everyday way to understand the concept of what an escrow company does is to compare it to PayPal for Internet purchases.
+An escrow company is brought on to assure your place closes on time and the transaction goes smoothly.
+A place is said to be in escrow when in the closing process, payment is secured by a third party on behalf of two parties when the exchange of money takes place.
+PayPal is a good way to picture an escrow company.

-These are the records that escrow holders usually compile:
+These are the records that escrow companies usually compile:

 - Loan documents